 - 1. EMS is connected to the FortiGate as a participant in the Security Fabric. - 2.
-FortiClient Telemetry connects to EMS. - 3.
+FortiClient Telemetry attempts connection to EMS.
+FortiClient receives an SSL certificate from EMS to verify the connection.
+If the certificate is valid, FortiClient Telemetry connects to EMS. - 3.
 EMS sends the endpoint information received via FortiClient Telemetry to FortiOS. - 4.
 FortiClient receives a profile of configuration information from EMS as part of an endpoint policy. - 5.
-EMS sends compliance verification rules to the endpoint. - 6.
-FortiClient checks the endpoint using the provided compliance verification rules and sends the results to EMS. - 7.
+EMS sends Zero Trust tagging rules to the endpoint. - 6.
+FortiClient checks the endpoint using the provided Zero Trust tagging rules and sends the results to EMS. - 7.
 EMS receives the results from FortiClient and dynamically groups the endpoints according to the results. - 8.
 FortiOS pulls the dynamic endpoint group information from EMS.
 You can use this data to build dynamic firewall policies. - 9.
 EMS sends dynamic endpoint group updates to FortiOS.
 FortiOS uses the updates to adjust the policies based on those groups.